-The discussion prompts remain the same, but your guidance should ask the student to go into a deeper examination of how they solved the problem of coordination, in the absence of explicit communication?
-Typically, this exercise teaches students to pay close attention to others to get a better sense of the subtle communication cues they give off that they couldn’t hide no matter how hard they try.
+The discussion prompts remain the same, but your guidance should ask students to go deeper into examination of how they solved the problem of coordination, in the absence of explicit communication.
+Typically, this exercise teaches students to pay close attention to others to get a better sense of subtle communication cues that they couldn’t hide no matter how hard they try.

 The game ends when two students say the same word, at the same time.